ClemensX/ShadedPath12/README.md

 * I provide textures in pak file format.
 There are tools and code to put texture files into pak format, but not to extract them.
 This is by intention because I do not own all the rights of the texture files.
 This means that you can use the textures I provide in your own projects, but you are not allowed to extract single textures from the pak file, and sell them or provide as single texture files anywhere.
 * all the .wav files in data/sound are copyrighted.
-The Shaded_Path_Game_Music is copyrighted by Clemens Fehr and Niklas Fehr.
-The remaining files are from Oculus and were provided inside their
-Audio Pack 1.
-All sound files are licensed under Creative Commons Attribution 4.0 License.
+Please see the license.txt file in the sound folder.
 * You are not allowed to restrict anyone elses rights to this code.
 Meaning you are allowed to rebundle everything here and sell it in parts or in its entirety, but you are not allowed to come back here and try to restrict others (and myself) from any usage.
 In other words: You cannot copyright what I have placed in public domain.

 # Versions
+* 0.1.3 - Touch Support
 * 0.1.2 - pak files, multi-thread rendering optimizations
 * 0.1.1 - mass rendering / mutli-thread support
 * 0.1.0 - lighting and sound